 - What are we getting a return for the cost?

 - How much it will cost me over the life of retirement account?

-401(k) plans are important decisions and you should consult with your CPA or financial consultant on quarterly basis to make sure you are getting the most for your money.
+401(k) plans are important decisions and you should consult with your CPA or financial consultant on a quarterly basis to make sure you are getting the most for your money.